slybit/mqtt2influxdb/README.md

 - `{{T.#}}` is replaced with the regex group # in the provided regex as explained above
 - `{{M.key}}` is replaced with the *value* of the message field with name *key*

+Mustache will automatically HTMl encode any "HTML" special characters like "<", ">", "&", etc.
+If you do not want this escaping to happen, you should use three curly brackets, like `{{{M.key}}}`.

 ### MQTT message payload

 The tool accepts two types of MQTT message payloads: